ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

 Distribution :
 ------------------------------------------------------------------------------

-The benchmark test driver is distributed as a jar file : semantic_publishing_benchmark-*.jar accompanied by a datasets archive file : semantic_publishing_benchmark_reference_knowledge_data*.zip
+The benchmark test driver is distributed as a jar file : semantic_publishing_benchmark-*.jar accompanied by reference datasets and ontologies.
-The datasets file contains ontologies and reference datasets (required by the data-generator).
-Required set of configuration files : test.properties and definitions.properties (can also be found in the jar file)
+Required set of configuration files are : test.properties and definitions.properties (can be found in the distribution folder, or semantic_publishing_benchmark-*jar file)

 How to build the benchmark driver :
 -----------------------------------------------------------------------------------------------------------------------------------------------

   Use the Ant with build.xml script.
-Default Ant task builds the jar and saves it to the 'dist' folder.
+Default Ant task builds the benchmark and saves it to the 'dist' folder.
-  Currently two versions of the Benchmark exist : a base version - containing a reduced query-mix with 9 queries and advanced version with 26 queries, use appropriate ant-tasks to build them, e.g.
+  Currently two versions of the Benchmark exist : a base version - containing a reduced query-mix with 9 queries and advanced version with 25 queries, use appropriate ant-tasks to build them, e.g.
   > ant build-base-querymix-standard //builds the standard benchmark driver compliant to SPARQL 1.1
   > ant build-full-querymix-standard //builds the standard benchmark driver compliant to SPARQL 1.1 with extended query mix